nywen/scipy-lectures.github.com/_sources/intro/intro.txt

 The scientist's needs
 .......................

-* Get data (simulation, experiment control)
+* Get data (simulation, experiment control),

-* Manipulate and process data.
+* Manipulate and process data,

-* Visualize results... to understand what we are doing!
+* Visualize results (to understand what we are doing!),

 * Communicate results: produce figures for reports or publications, write presentations.